averbraeck/opentrafficsim/docs/03-network/lane-objects.md

 &lfloor; Other conflict
 </pre>

 There are different conflict rules that can be used.
 Conflict rules provide a priority to a GTU such that it can perform the correct behavior.
-There are six kinds of priority, where ‘priority’, ‘yield’ and ‘stop’ are self-explanatory.
-Priorities ‘turn on red’ and ‘all stop’ are used in some countries.
-Turn on red means that drivers are allowed to make a turn while a traffic light shows red.
+There are five kinds of priority, where ‘priority’, ‘yield’ and ‘stop’ are self-explanatory.
+Priority ‘all stop’ is used in some countries.
 All stop means that everyone has to stop and the first person to arrive has right of way, etc. Finally, priority ‘split’ is a placeholder for split conflicts where priority is not an issue, but where GTUs on another lane may influence GTU movement.

 <pre>
 Conflict
 &lfloor; Conflict rule
   &lfloor; <b>Conflict priority</b>
     &lfloor; Priority
-    &lfloor; Turn on red
     &lfloor; Yield
     &lfloor; Stop
     &lfloor; All stop